sdtemple/isweep/README.md

 This software presents methods to study recent, strong positive selection.
 - By recent, we mean within the last 500 generations
 - By strong, we mean selection coefficient s >= 0.015 (1.5%)

-The methods relate lengths of IBD segments to a coalescent model under selection.

-We assume 1 selected allele at a locus.
+In modeling a sweep, we assume 1 selected allele at a locus.

-### Our methods are implemented automatically in a `snakemake` pipeline:
+### Automated analysis pipeline(s):

 1. A genome-wide selection scan for anomalously large IBD rates
  - With multiple testing correction